bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 41°
-- Rain
+- Light Rain
 - 97% humidity
-- 10 mph wind
+- 8 mph wind
-- 98% cloud cover
+- 90% cloud cover
 - 61 AQI 🟨
-- 0.56 inches of rain in the past 24 hours
+- 0.57 inches of rain in the past 24 hours
-- 0.68 inches of rain expected in the next 48 hours
+- 0.66 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>